pengdada/SSD-Tensorflow-plants/README.md

+#usage:
+    * unzip ckp-22.zip
+    * set your image folder path, ssd_detection.py line:76 , path=YOUR_FOLDER_PATH
+    * run script as :   python ssd_detection.py
+    * output result is in the detection folder, name is figure.png

 # SSD: Single Shot MultiBox Detector in TensorFlow

 SSD is an unified framework for object detection with a single network.
 It has been originally introduced in this research [article](http://arxiv.org/abs/1512.02325).